 - Use the right voice.
 This means that letter should come out in the tone of the recommender.
 You'll, therefore, use the third person to refer to yourself.

 - Your recommendation letter needs to be intense, and as such, you'll have to begin by stating its primary purpose.
 For instance, "It is my happiness to recommend Julianne for admission to your college.
 I have known Julianne for three years now, during which she served as a student as well as a teaching subordinate for my procurement course."

-- Maximize your positive achievements, as well as, skills because that's the primary purpose of a recommendation letter, after all.
+- Maximize your positive achievements and skills because that's the primary purpose of a recommendation letter, after all.
 Meanwhile, be precise about your abilities and experiences.
 Make it even more snappy by attaching comparative performances of your achievements.
-For example, you may say, "Out of 80 students, Julianne earned the highest grade in the procurement course," instead of being general.
+For example, you may say, "Out of 80 students, Julianne earned the highest grade in the procurement course," instead of general.

 How do you get to follow up?
-Well, having a CommonApp is a plus, especially when you want to receive updates regarding the submission of your recommendation letter from your professor.
+Having a CommonApp is a plus, especially when you want to receive updates regarding submitting your recommendation letter from your professor.
 If your supervisor happens to delay, please give them a call and remind them of the due date.
 Who knows, he or she might have forgotten for reasons best known to them.

 Say Thank You!

 Unlike all the other parts of your recommendation letter, this is the most critical section.
 Saying a big thank you at the very end won't hurt.
 It indicates your sincerity towards their services.
 Write a short letter of gratitude because they are doing you a huge favor.
 And it doesn't end there.
 Keep them updated on the way forward because you might still need them in the future.
 They deserve to know your progress - whether good or bad!